 Avalon is an exploration and development company and has no history of mining or refining mineral products from its properties.
 As such, any future revenues and profits are uncertain.
 There can be no assurance that the Nechalacho Project, the East Kemptville Project, the Separation Rapids Lithium Project or any other project will be successfully placed into production, produce minerals in commercial quantities or otherwise generate operating earnings.
 Advancing projects from the exploration stage into development and commercial production requires significant capital and time and will be subject to further technical studies, permitting requirements and construction of mines, processing plants, roads and related works and infrastructure.
-The Company will continue to incur losses until mining-related operations successfully reach commercial production levels and generate sufficient revenue to fund continuing operations.
+The Company will continue to incur losses until mining-related operations.
 There is no certainty that the Company will generate revenue from any source, operate profitably or provide a return on investment in the future.